voxel51/fiftyone/examples/uniqueness/README.md

 your working environment.
 Easy!
 The `session` variable provides a bidirectional bridge between the dashboard and your Python environment.
 In this case, we will use the `session.selected` bridge.
 So, in the dashboard, click on some of the duplicates and near-duplicates.
-Then, execute the following code in the IPython shell.
+Then, execute the following code in the Python shell.

 ```py